carbon-design-system/design-system-website/src/content/style/layer/overview.md

 **_Layer_ is the surface on which content and components live.
-It is a visual motif used to create groupings and associations between content as well as heirarchy and focus through depth.**
+It is a visual motif used to create groupings and associations between content as well as hierarchy and focus through depth.**

 ## Layer types